Winter Adventure At A Glance

 - Youth participants must be at least 14 years of age OR 13 years of age and in the eighth grade at the time of participation.

-- Each group must have at least two adult (18+) advisors, one of whom must be at least 21 years of age.
+- Each group must have at least two adult advisors, both of whom must be over 21 years of age.

 - Coed groups must have at least one male and female advisor (both over 21 years of age).